Olokoburnfire/Assisted-fellow-student-project/README.md

 # Assisted-fellow-student-project
-This Repository entails the projects where I've tutored, guide or mentor other Techies who are still undergoing training.
+This Repository entails the projects in which I've tutored, guide or mentored other Techies who are still undergoing training.